It’s summer – the ideal time to decorate the garden. And what could be a more beautiful way of decorating it than with colorful garden flags?

 Small Garden Flags

 These flags in a smaller size are around 4” x 8”.
 Though it’s not very common as compared to large garden flags, people love it more as decor pieces for font porch steps and tabletops.
+For small size garden flags, you can put many next to each other to form rows or strips of flags, you can also interweave different colors to create more color effects.

 What To Look For In A Garden Flag?